adwait1291/Cyber-Bullying-Detection-Using-ML-Algorithims/README.md

 </br>

 ## Text preprocessing steps
-1. Converted text to lower-case
+1. Converted text to lower-case.
-2. Removed punctuations
+2. Removed punctuations.
-3. Removed words containing numbers
+3. Removed words containing numbers.
-4. Removed English stopwords
+4. Removed English stopwords.
-5. Part of speech tagging
+5. Part of speech tagging.
-6. Used Lemmatization
+6. Used Lemmatization.
-7. Removed words with only one letter
+7. Removed words with only one letter.
 </br>

 ## Feature extraction
-1. Used CountVectorizer to convert preprocessed comments to feature vectors
+1. Used CountVectorizer to convert pre-processed comments to feature vectors.
 </br>

 ## Algorithms